 Santa Cruz Galapagos is the main island of the Archipelago, not the biggest, but where the majority of the business life happens.
 Here is where the WIFI is faster, there are more infrastructures, such as banks, supermarkets, hotels, and commercial services in general.

-Puerto Ayora is the biggest town in Santa Cruz Island, where the port is and where the majority of the activities are.
+Puerto Ayora is the biggest town in Santa Cruz Island, where the port is and where the majority of the activities are based.

-There are plenty of things you can do in Puerto Ayora as the majority of the one day tours leave from there, but there are also a variety of things that you can do and enjoy on your own.
+There is a wealth of things you can do in Puerto Ayora as the majority of the one day tours leave from there, but there are also a variety of things that you can do and enjoy on your own.

-Read this post if you want to have a general overview on everything you need to know before booking your trip to the Galapagos Islands
+Read this post if you want to have a general overview of everything you need to know before booking your trip to the Galapagos Islands, while a good packing list might turn out useful

 WHAT TO DO IN SANTA CRUZ: FREE DIY ACTIVITIES